MomenSherif/create-react-linters/README.md

 ## 📃 EditorConfig
 **Maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.**\
-Default `.editorconfig` generated file is used\
+Default `.editorconfig` generated file is used.

 ## 💻 Commitizen
-**When you commit with Commitizen, you'll be prompted to fill out any required commit fields at commit time.**\
+**When you commit with Commitizen, you'll be prompted to fill out any required commit fields at commit time.**
 ```sh
 npm run commit
 ```

 ## 🐶 Husky & Lint-Staged
-**Run linters against staged git files and don't let  💩  slip into your code base!**\
+**Run linters against staged git files and don't let  💩  slip into your code base!**
 > pre-commit | eslint, stylelint and prettier
 > commit | commitlint